unccd/Prais4-reporting-manual/SO3.md

 6. **Verify the results**: aware of the limitations related to the use of the SPI or other drought indexes for estimating drought intensity, Parties should verify the suitability of such an index to describe drought occurrence and intensity in their countries before officially submitting estimates for UNCCD reporting.

-7. **Save form and submit for review**: Once verified by the Parties, the data and supporting narrative should be marked as “In Review” and saved prior to review by the UNCCD.
+7. **Save form and make available for review**: Once verified by the Parties, the data and supporting narrative should be marked as “In Review” and saved thereby making it available for review by the UNCCD.

 ### 3.1.7.
 Additional Resources